improbable-io/homebrew-versions/README.md

-# homebrew-bazel
+# homebrew-Versions

-Versioned homebrew formulae for bazel.
+# Containting Magical Versioned homebrew formulae for bazel.

 Allows using (and switching between) specific versions of bazel.